Home » Author Archives: The Pitchers Helmet Team

 Even though there isn’t a professional health staff on hand at all times, the coach can be a big help.
 If a coach is certified in first aid and CPR, they can help prevent very serious health problems from happening.

 It’s important to take these tips to heart.
-There are too many young players that are injured each year when
+There are too many young players that are injured each

 playing sports.
 According to a 2009 Consumer Product Safety Commission, there was a total of 110,000 injury reports for youth baseball and softball players.
 The worst part is that a lot of them could have been prevented.
 Always be prepared, and your players can lead happy and healthy sports careers.